-The mower deck can be adjusted for pitch and sideto-side leveling.
+The mower deck can be adjusted for pitch and side-to-side leveling.
 Pitch is the relationship between the front of the deck and the rear of the deck in regards to height of cut.
-In most cases, a positive pitch (front is lower than the rear) of 1⁄4" is the optimum setting.
-These adjustments can easily be made by moving any or all of the four deck lift brackets up and down.
+In most cases, a positive pitch (front of the deck lower than the rear of the deck) of 1/4" is the optimum setting.
+These adjustments can easily be made by moving any or all of the four deck lift brackets up and down using a 1/2" ratchet & short extension.
 It is best to use blocks to lower the deck onto to assist in the deck adjustments.

 - 1. Park mower safely on a level surface and inflate tires to the correct pressure. - Set deck pin and lower deck to 3" height of cut.
-(If using blocks place under deck before lowering) - 3.
-Align blades front to rear, measure from blade tips to ground.
-The front blade tip should be 3" and rear should be between $3\frac{1}{3}$ " $3\frac{1}{4}$ ". - Using an 1/16 " wrench, loosen the deck lift bracket nuts.
-Using a 1/2" ratchet & extension, raise or lower the deck lift arm accordingly.
+(If using blocks place under deck prior to lowering) - Align blades front to rear, measure front and rear blade tips to grounds.
+The front blade tip should be 3" and rear should be between 3% - 31⁄2". - 4.
+Using an 11/16" wrench, loosen the deck lift bracket nuts.
+Using the 1/2 ratchet & extension, raise or lower the deck lift arm accordingly.